AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

      This attribute cannot be used together with ``Subdir`` or ``Tests_Dir``.

 * ``Subdir``
-     is used to select the same output mode as with the ``--subdir`` option.
+     is used to select the same output mode as with the ``--subdirs`` option.
      This attribute cannot be used together with ``Tests_Root`` or ``Tests_Dir``.

 * ``Tests_Dir``